nya3jp/rules_contest/book/src/guide/new_workspace.md

 ## What is a workspace?

 A workspace is a concept of [Bazel].
-A workspace is a directory on your filesystem that contains the source files needed to build and test programs.
+A workspace refers to a set of *repositories*, namely the main repository which is the primary directory tree where you maintain source code for your project, and external repositories that are imported directly or indirectly by the main repository.
-A workspace directory has a text file named `WORKSPACE` which might be empty or contain some workspace configurations.
+The root directory of a repository contains a text file named `MODULE.bazel` (or alternatively, `REPO.bazel`, `WORKSPACE.bazel`, `WORKSPACE`) to declare that it's a Bazel repository.

 [Bazel]: https://bazel.build/